blimey85/blimey85.github.io_source/source/_posts/2013-04-10-defaulting-to-puma.markdown

 tags: puma rails

 ---
 For whatever reason I’ve switched from Webrick to Puma as my default development server.
 At one time I was getting some odd errors with Webrick and my cursory Google searches indicated it was an issue with Webrick itself.
 I assume since Webrick is bundled with Rails that it’s decent but I really haven’t heard any compelling reason to run it.
 Whatever the case, I made the switch to Puma but found that when I would type ```rails s``` Puma wouldn’t boot.
-I had to instead type ```bundle exec puma``` which of course was completely unacceptable!
+I had to instead type ```bundle exec puma``` which of course was completely unacceptable!<!-- more -->

 If like me, you’d rather be able to use the shorter command, do this: